mreq/mreq.eu/source/articles/2014-05-08-using-sublimegit-with-vintage.html.md

 tags: sublime text
 ---

-Sublimegit is great, but doesn't play well with Vintage./////
+Sublimegit is great, but doesn't play well with Vintage.

 If you're not familiar with [Sublimegit](https://sublimegit.net/), go check it out, it's amazing and integrates nicely with Sublime Text workflow.
 However, there is a caveat - named Vintage.
 Vintage's option `vintage_start_in_command_mode` (which I have set to `true`) makes opening the Git: Status rather unusable.